lokiidokii/Movie-Recommendation-App/README.md

 <a href="https://github.com/lokiidokii/Movie-Recommendation-App/blob/main/Movie_Rec_Application.ipynb"> Movie_Rec_Application.ipynb</a>,
 <a href="https://github.com/lokiidokii/Movie-Recommendation-App/blob/main/movies.csv"> movies.csv</a>,
 <a href="https://grouplens.org/datasets/movielens/25m/">ratings.csv</a> <br>
-The ratings.csv file is too large to upload to Github so you can download it from <a href="https://grouplens.org/datasets/movielens/25m/">here</a>
+The ratings.csv file is too large to upload to Github so you can download the data set from <a href="https://grouplens.org/datasets/movielens/25m/">here</a>
 <hr>

 <b>Step 4: Create a new Folder in Jupyter to house the files by clicking on “New” → “Folder”</b><br>